danschlz/danschulz.github.io/about.md

 permalink: /about/
 ---

-Every year I look back and cringe at beliefs I’ve held in the past—this will [continue](https://en.wikipedia.org/wiki/End-of-history_illusion).

-**Influential ideas.** At some point in my life, I spent a significant amount of time thinking about these people and their ideas:
+At some point in my life, I spent a significant amount of time thinking about these people and their ideas:

 * Peter Thiel ([Mimesis](http://www.imitatio.org/); [technological progress as a moral imperative](https://www.youtube.com/watch?v=PsXFwy6gG_4))
 * Richard Feynman ([Curiosity](https://www.youtube.com/watch?v=lmTmGLzPVyM); [sense of awe](https://www.youtube.com/watch?v=36GT2zI8lVA))